ivan-hc/AM/README.md

 ```
 appman translate
 ```
-The command accepts two-letter language codes (for example "it" for Italian, or "sr" for Serbian).
+The command accepts reliable language codes (for example "it" for Italian, or "sr" for Serbian).
 In case the desired language is not in the database, it will default to English (code "en").

 In the example, "AM" in Italian, Czech and Serbian

 https://github.com/user-attachments/assets/a18f48b0-f389-4e94-a576-0031354d3cd5

-Visit the "translate" directory of this repository to get source files needed to submit new translations or to improve the existing ones.
+***To get source files needed to submit new translations or to improve the existing ones, see "[translations/README.md](translations/README.md)"***

 ------------------------------------------------------------------------